What's the Deal with Muscle Spasms and Cramps?

 Is there any way to stop a muscle spasm after it's started?
 Well, this quick-fix sounds weird, but it's worth a try: Eat a tablespoon of yellow mustard, according to Meyers.
 "Some studies show it is the turmeric, some show that it is the acetic acid," he says.
 "Either way, we know that it is an effective way to slow or stop an active muscle spasm."
 (It's plausible; turmeric does have tons of health benefits, after all.)

 Otherwise, your best bet is to give your body a little TLC: Gently stretch and massage the cramping muscle, and hold it in a stretched position until it stops, according to the AAOS.
 For example, if you're having a muscle spasm in the bottom of your foot, sit on the floor with your foot in front of you, and stretch your toes back toward your face.
-Hold it here until the muscle spasm subsides.
-If your calf is cramping, try a traditional calf stretch with your hands against the wall.
+Hold it until the muscle cramp subsides.
+If you have a muscle cramp in your calf, try a traditional calf stretch with your hands against the wall.

-Balance is power when it comes to prevention.
+Balance is power when it comes to preventing muscle cramps.
 "Training each muscle group evenly is important, so biceps and triceps, and hip flexors and extensors should get equal amounts of love," says Meyers.
 (Here's how to diagnose and fix your muscular imbalances.)
 Focus on areas that tend to be tight, and incorporate active stretches like lunges and lateral squats pre-sweat sesh.
-Then afterward, do static holds to lengthen tissue.
+Then afterward, do static holds to lengthen the muscle tissue.

 "Contract-relax stretching is a focused type of stretch that tries to trick the nervous system into stretching further, using breath to guide into a deeper stretch," explains Meyers.
 For example, when stretching the hamstring, lie on your back and lift your leg to the ceiling.
 Push your leg down toward the ground to activate the hamstring before slowly bringing your leg back toward your head and breathing into a deep, relaxed elongation of the muscle.